irec-org/irec/docs/guide/install_irec.md

 # Installation

-  IRec works with the following operating systems:
+  iRec works with the following operating systems:

   * Linux